sartorlab/mint/data/annotation/README.md

 ```

 ## ldef_5kb_hg19_reduced.bed
 These are the 5kb locus definitions from `chipenrich.data` run through the `mint/data/scripts/reduce_ldef.R` script.
 The result is that each locus should correspond to one line, except in the cases where a locus may be interrupted by another on the opposite strand.
+They will be used as the promoter regions.